breadhead/nest-throwable-bus/README.md

 # Nest Throwable Bus

-In the [CQRS nodule for Nest Framework](https://github.com/nestjs/cqrs), we found one minor problem.
-Exceptions from the handler are not thrown into the calling code.
-In the original repository, a [solution](https://github.com/nestjs/cqrs/issues/3) was proposed that would severely pollute the code.
-Our solution allows us to continue to work with the module as before, but to get a normal work with exceptions.
+In the [CQRS module for Nest Framework](https://github.com/nestjs/cqrs) we found one minor problem.
+Exceptions from the handler aren't thrown into the calling code.
+In the original repository a [solution](https://github.com/nestjs/cqrs/issues/3) was proposed that it would severely pollute the code.
+Our solution allows to continue working with the module as before, but with improved exception handling.

 ## Instalation